Team-2502/Team-2502.github.io/_build/Vertical Motion/introduction_to_moving_things_upwards.markdown

 ##### Buying tiny circle bore bearings

 Bearings are a very often used part in many industries.
-You could buy them off of McMaster, but other places sell tiny bearings that are cheaper, such as [vxb.com](http://vxb.com).
+You could buy them off of McMaster, but other places sell tiny bearings that are a little cheaper, such as [vxb.com](http://vxb.com).
+A .25" bore will easily slide onto a 1/4-20 bolt or an appropriate shoulder bolt (#10-24 with a 1/4 inch shank).
+In contrast, a 3/16" bore will be an extremely tight fit onto a #10-32 bolt.
+You may need to sand 1 or 2 thou off the bolt diameter to get it to fit.

 #### Counterbalancing

-You should use a constant force spring.
+You should use a constant force spring for an elevator.
 If you are using a continuous elevator, you may need one (or two, to apply force evenly to both sides and avoid applying a torque) CFS's per stage.
 You can buy them from Vulcan Spring, and in 2018, they offered 6 free springs per FIRST, so check to see if they still have that before paying cash.

+#### Misc. tips

+- If possible, attach the string to the metal parts using inline spri

 ## Arm